tabeebyeamin/KLP-Bot/README.md

 # Kijiji Lowest Price Bot
 ## If you have any suggestions, please let me know!
 Submit Issues or let me know however you can.
 I want to make this project something that people actually want to use so I appreciate all the feedback possible.
+Tell me what should I add to make it something you would want to use?

 -------------------------------------------------------------------------------